The MCP Server That Gave Our AI Coding Agent Production Write Access for 11 Days

 ORDER BY log_time;

-The client_addr was a residential IP — one of our engineers' home IPs, confirmed via the VPN split-tunnel logs.
-The user account was app_prod_rw: our full read-write production credential.
-The queries had started at 2:09 AM and completed in 4 minutes.
-But scrolling further back in the logs revealed something more unsettling: the same mcp-server-postgres connection had been issuing SELECT queries against production tables daily for the past 11 days.
+The client_addr was a residential IP, confirmed via VPN split-tunnel logs to be one of our engineers' home IPs.
+The user account was app_prod_rw, our full read-write production credential.
+The queries started at 2:09 AM and completed in four minutes.

 TIMELINE